openjs-foundation/summit/2018-05-Berlin/agenda.md

 ## Organizers

-- Dan Shaw @dshaw
-- Manil Chowdhurian @chowdhurian
+- Manil Chowdhurian @keywordnew
 - Matteo Collina @mcollina
 - Tracy Lee @ladyleet
+- Jory Burson @jorydotcom
+- Eva Howe @evahowe

 ## Attendance

-Anyone can come, but we will not be explicitly onboarding at Collab Summit Vancouver.
+Anyone can come, but we will not be explicitly onboarding at Collab Summit.

 Conversations can move fast as working groups have a lot of context.
-Unlike the Spring instance of the Collab Summit, this Fall instance includes a morning of Code + Learn.
 The Code + Learn session guides people through contributing to the project, prior to congregating for the Summit.

 Working groups will put together a brief schedule so that people can familiarize themselves before folks get onsite, having the general collaborator discussions, and then dive into breakout sessions.

-Atteneeds must register at: https://www.regonline.com/?eventID=2152653&rTypeID=511098 Access code: COLLABSUMMITONLY
+Atteneeds must register at: https://www.eventbrite.com/e/openjs-collaborator-summit-tickets-55985971548 Access code: collabsummit

 ## Working groups in attendance